Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/technical.md

 The B3 used to belong to the Société française de matériel agricole et industriel (SFMAI), now Société française de Vierzon (SFV), which was a French company created on October 15, 1847 by Célestin Gérard in Vierzon, formerly a French pioneer in agricultural machinery.
 On February 4th, renovation work began in order to accommodate various institutions such as ALGOSUP, the CNAM, the Connected Campus and a start-up incubator in 2023.

 ## CNAM
+The CNAM (for Conservatoire national des arts et métiers) was created by Abbé Grégoire.
+It collected newly invented tools, machines and models and explained their operation.
+Today, the CNAM is established throughout France and in 2021, has obtained the Qualiopi quality certification and renewal of the RSO Lucie label.

 ## Scenario
 ## Softskills
 ## Staff